ashvardanian/ParallelReductionsBenchmark/README.md

 One of the canonical examples when designing parallel algorithms is implementing parallel tree-like reductions, which is a special case of accumulating a bunch of numbers located in a continuous block of memory.
 In modern C++, most developers would call `std::accumulate(array.begin(), array.end(), 0)`, and in Python, it's just a `sum(array)`.
 Implementing those operations with high utilization in many-core systems is surprisingly non-trivial and depends heavily on the hardware architecture.
-Moreover, on arrays with billions of elements, the default `float` error mounts, and the results become inaccurate unless a [Kahan-like scheme](https://en.wikipedia.org/wiki/Kahan_summation_algorithm) is used.

 This repository contains several educational examples showcasing the performance differences between different solutions:

 - Single-threaded but SIMD-accelerated code: